Equestrian at the 2000 Summer Olympics – Individual eventing

-The individual eventing event, part of the equestrian program at the 2000 Summer Olympics, was held from 20 to 22 September 2000 in the Sydney International Equestrian Centre.
+The individual eventing event, part of the equestrian program at the 2000 Summer Olympics, was held from 20–22 September 2000 in the Sydney International Equestrian Centre.
 Like all other equestrian events, the eventing competition was mixed gender, with both male and female athletes competing in the same division.

 For the 1996 and 2000 Olympic competitions, the individual and team contests were separate events.
 A rider could compete in both competitions as long as it was on different horses.
 An example of this is individual winner David O'Connor who won his gold medal riding Custom Made, while he earned his team bronze medal with the U.S riding Giltedge.